 Turquoise is found in several areas.
 It is still commonly found in the Southwestern United States, but most of the claims are privately held.

 There is a mountain in China known as Turquoise Mountain.

 Metaphysical Properties Of Turquoise:

 Turquoise is said to be beneficial to overall well-being and soundness of one's moods and emotions.
+It is said to be good for self-forgiveness, self-acceptance, and the release of useless regrets.
 Wearing Turquoise can lift your sagging spirits!

 Turquoise is one of the birthstones for the month of December and the gemstone for both the 5th and 11th wedding anniversary.

 OakRocks has been in the rock and mineral business for 30 years.
 We are a great source for Turquoise and carry a selection of Turquoise polished pieces and cabochons.